thrive-itcr/thrive/SETUP.md

 ```
 LOCAL_DATA_DIR=/your/data/root
+Rt106_SERVER_HOST=localhost
 ```

 (There are other environment variable options, but this setting will allow you to run the basic THRIVE application.)

+NOTE:  Setting Rt106_SERVER_HOST to hostname will enable you to run on your same computer.
+If you instead set Rt106_SERVER_HOST to be a hostname or IP address, you can run THRIVE as a remote web-based server.

 Be sure to set /your/data/root to the path at the top of your data directory structure from the previous step, perhaps ending in __THRIVEdata__.